Computational & Algorithmic Topology,

 - Please register by e-mailing email@example.com with the following information:

-A small fee will be collected at the event to contribute towards catering costs (around AUD 10) and (if applicable) the conference dinner (around AUD 50, BYO).
+A small fee will be collected at the event to contribute towards catering costs (AUD 20 for AMSI members and AUD 25 for non-AMSI members) and (if applicable) the conference dinner (around AUD 50, BYO).
 Reduced fees apply to students.

 - Which days will you participate in the workshop?